 What is Temporary Lodging?

 During a Permanent Change of Station (PCS) move, military members are (almost always) authorized some sort of temporary lodging.
 If the temporary lodging is inside the United States, it is covered under an allowance called Temporary Lodging Expense.
 If outside the United States, it is covered under an allowance called Temporary Lodging Allowance.
-If you are moving to or from another country, you might get both TLE and TLA during the same move.
+And if you are moving to or from another country, you might get both TLE and TLA during the same move.
 Confusing, right?

 Where Do You Stay for Temporary Lodging?